metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Coordinator processing of polynomial commitments

-The coordinator MUST collect applications for participation from at least `total_shares` candidates within a predefined timeout period.
-Failure to achieve this MUST result in the generation process being aborted.
+The coordinator MUST open a registration window, defined by a clear deadline (e.g., a specific block height).
+If fewer than `total_shares` candidates submit a valid application before the window closes, the coordinator MUST declare the generation attempt unsuccessful, as the minimum number of participants has not been met.

 If more than `total_shares` candidates were initially notified and apply for participation, the coordinator MAY select among them exactly `total_shares` participants based on predefined selection criteria.
 These candidates become the participants in the key generation.